michaelkeevildown/neo4j-super-node/ARTICULATION_POINTS.md

 #### Option 2: Label-Based Exclusion (Recommended)

-A cleaner approach is to mark super-connectors with an exclusion label:
+A cleaner approach is to mark super nodes with an exclusion label:

 ```cypher
 // Add exclusion label to articulation points